kishlaykiku/Hospital-Management-System/README.md

 # Hospital Management System

 A simple Hospital Management System built in Java, designed to manage appointments for patients and doctors.
-It provides functionality for adding, viewing, updating, and canceling appointments using a menu-driven interface.
+It provides functionality for adding, viewing, updating, and cancelling appointments using a menu-driven interface.

 ## Features
 - **Add New Appointment**: Schedule new appointments by specifying patient and doctor details.